 Here's how to build a STAR story that lands:

-- Situation: Set the scene briefly.
-"In my last role as a marketing coordinator, we faced declining social engagement."
+- Situation: "In my last role, we faced declining social engagement."

-- Task: Explain your responsibility.
-"I was tasked with revamping our content strategy to boost reach."
+- Task: "I was tasked with revamping our content strategy."

-- Action: Detail what you did.
-"I analyzed audience data, ran A/B tests on post formats, and collaborated with our design team for eye-catching visuals."
+- Action: "I analyzed audience data, ran A/B tests, and collaborated with design for better visuals."

 Step 3: Anticipate Common Questions and Nail Your Answers